-Students will be asked to write any missed tests on the day of their return to classes or at a time determined by the classroom teacher.
+Students will write any missed tests on the day of their return to classes or at a time determined by the classroom teacher.
 For unexplained absences or skipped tests, a mark of zero may be assigned until evidence of successful completion of curriculum expectations is demonstrated.